 Most carnations thrive in USDA Hardiness Zones 7 to 10, although some species can survive in climates as cold as Zone 4.
 Carnations also need approximately four to six hours of full sun every day.
 These perennials grow best in fertile, well-draining loamy, chalky, or sandy soils.

-Choosing companion plants that won’t overshadow your carnations is also important.
+It’s also important to choose companion plants that won’t overshadow your carnations.
 Most carnations grow approximately 0.5 to 2 feet tall and about 10 to 14 inches wide.
 If you want your carnations to be the stars of the show, choose smaller companion plants.

 I usually use companion plants to keep pests away from my carnations.
 As such, I need to choose companion plants that attract the kinds of pests that usually attack my carnations.
 Common carnation pests include aphids and scale insects.